saidvandeklundert/saidvandeklundert.github.io/_posts/2019-05-09-setting-grains-in-saltstack.md

 Closing thoughts
 ================

 Salt ships with a lot of tools.
 It enables you to store device specific information as grain data and network information as pillar data.
-Add Jinja with Salt extensions to this and you have an extremely powerful templating engine.
+Jinja with Salt extensions has access to grains and pillar data.

-You can I have been doing it for some time now and found templating in Salt is not just very powerful, it is an absolute joy to work with as well.
+By being able to extend the grains with custom grains specific to our environment, we enhance our templating efforts even further.
+I have been using Salt for some time now and found setting custom network specific grains comes in extremely handy.

+Using the grains to perform pillar lookups has made it possible to simplify templates and to easily create configurations that have a lot of dependencies.
+Some other things that I have been able to do with custom grains are:
+- putting in a list of neighboring devices and device types (nice for OPS-related things)
+- dealing with corner cases ( not configuring x on model y on release z)
+- putting in all line-cards and their uptime
+- having the same key/value pairs to access certain grains across all your devices/proxy minion types
+- use them in healtchecks ( and set them / refresh them as soon as a custom state runs)

+Hope this helps!